Princess Maria Fortunata d'Este: Exile

 The Conti couple officially separated in 1777 even though they had lived apart since 1775.
 In 1780, Marie Fortunée acquired the Château de Triel, a place which would become her favourite haunt.
 During the crisis of 1789, when the Estates General was called at Versailles, Marie Fortunée supported the royal family and even took part in a march to the Church of Saint Louis.
 She later escaped revolutionary France under the name of the comtesse de Triel.
 After first taking refuge in Brussels, Marie Fortunée eventually settled in Chambéry, then a part of the Kingdom of Sardinia.
 In 1791, she moved, this time to Fribourg which was a small village in Switzerland known for its large settlement of émigrés.
 The town also had strong religious ties, another attraction for the pious princess.

 In 1794, she let her great-niece Adélaïde d'Orléans stay with her after her escape from France.
 Adélaïde's mother, the duchesse d'Orléans, had been imprisoned in the Luxembourg Palace in Paris.
 The elderly Marie Fortunée and Adélaïde d'Orléans set up a new home in Bavaria.
-During the spring of 1800, the pair and their household were forced to flee again to Hungary in oder to avoid the hostilities of Napoleon.
+During the spring of 1800, the pair and their household were forced to flee again to Hungary in order to avoid the hostilities of Consul Napoleon Bonaparte.
 It was while in Hungary that she received another visit from her niece, Maria Beatrice.
 The princess was the heiress of Marie Fortunée's elder brother, who had lost the duchies of Modena and Reggio in 1796 as a result of the Napoleonic creation of the Cispadane Republic.

 Death

 1801 saw the reunion of Adélaïde d'Orléans and her mother, the now dowager Duchess of Orléans, in Barcelona after her release from prison and exile from France.
 Later, Marie Fortunée decided to retire to the Convent of the Visitation in Venice.
 She moved to the convent on 19 October with three of her maids and her faithful friend, the comtesse des Roches, who had accompanied the princess all throughout her exile in Europe.
 A victim of pleurisy, the princess died on 21 September 1803 at the age of seventy-one.
 She was buried in the chapel of the convent.
-Her brother, Ercole III of Modena, and her sister, Matilde d'Este, are also buried there.
+Her brother, Ercole III d'Este of Modena, and her sister, Princess Matilde d'Este, are also buried there.

 The comtesse des Roches died some time after Marie Fortunée and was also buried there.
 Marie Fortunée's husband died in 1814.